oasis-tcs/idpf-specification/idpf_specification.md

 The mode of operation is a per queue configuration.
 Each queue can be configured to work in a different model:

 * In order single queue model.
-  This option is supported only when VIRTCHNL2_CAP_RXQ_MODEL_SPLIT feature is negotiated.
+  This option is supported only when VIRTCHNL2_CAP_RXQ_MODEL_SINGLE feature is negotiated.
 * Out of order split queue model.
-  This option is supported only when VIRTCHNL2_CAP_RXQ_MODEL_SINGLE feature is negotiated.
+  This option is supported only when VIRTCHNL2_CAP_RXQ_MODEL_SPLIT feature is negotiated.

 The device must negotiate at least one of the features above.

-The minimal and maximal buffers sizes that are supported by HW are negotiable HW capabilities.
+The minimal and maximal buffers sizes that are supported by Device are negotiable Device capabilities.
-The possible values and default values (in the absence of negotiation) of those capabilities are described in the RX packet/buffer sub-section under the HW capabilities section.
+The possible values and default values (in the absence of negotiation) of those capabilities are described in the RX packet/buffer sub-section under the Device capabilities section.

 Note that the device is not obligated to check the maximal packet length of a packet delivered to driver.